Long-lived multilevel coherences and spin-1 dynamics encoded in the rotational states of ultracold molecules: Results

-This measurement is remarkably sensitive due to quantum interference between the three states that is only possible due to their mutual coherence.
-We characterise this gain in sensitivity by computing the quantum Fisher information matrix for the equal-superposition state (Methods).
+The extracted values for the detunings are remarkably precise, despite being measured simultaneously.
+This is due to quantum interference between the three states that is only possible due to their mutual coherence.
+We characterise this gain in sensitivity by computing the quantum Fisher information matrix for the equal-superposition state.
 This quantity, via the Cramér–Rao bound, sets the fundamental limit on the achievable measurement uncertainty of parameters encoded in a quantum state \cite{DemkowiczDobrzanski2020multiparam, Liu2020multiparam}.
-For the equal superposition state, an optimal projective measurement requires only $3/4$ of the number of measurements to achieve the same uncertainty on both parameters in this three-level interferometer compared to performing two rounds of two-level Ramsey interferometry (Methods).
+For the equal superposition state, an optimal projective measurement requires only $3/4$ of the number of measurements to achieve the same uncertainty on both parameters in this three-level interferometer compared to performing two rounds of two-level Ramsey interferometry (see Methods).
 Further, the posterior distribution for the two parameters, when measuring in discrete time windows, has far fewer nearby modes of high probability than the two-level Ramsey measurement.
 This is due to the complicated interference pattern and makes the fitting procedure easier.
 In future, we expect that similar procedures could increase the data-acquisition rate and decrease the uncertainty on measured values when performing spectroscopy of multilevel systems.